 ELEVENTH ORDER OF BUSINESS Audience Comments (3 minutes on any topic)

-Susan from the HOA commented that a letter was received from the SFWMD that provides an extension of permit issues.
+Susan Garling, HOA President, commented that a letter was received from the SFWMD that provides an extension of permit issues.
 Supervisor Geltner will forward the letter to her.
 Also, she commented that the HOA had received quotes from Ameriscape to make repairs to monument signs for approximately $75,000.

-Bill requested that a Board member attend the HOA meetings and report on what the CDD is doing.
+Bill Krukowski requested that a Board member attend the HOA meetings and report on what the CDD is doing.
 Attorney Eckert explained the requirements of the Sunshine Law and his concern if more than one Supervisor was present at an HOA meeting.

-The residents and the Board discussed the unequal treatment of the entire community should be treated equally regarding any inspections that could lead to violations.
+The residents and the Board discussed any potential unequal treatment of neighborhoods and that the entire community should be treated equally regarding any inspections that could lead to violations.
 They were also considering whether the inspections can be done by Field Manager Pepin, rather than Engineer Barraco, to save money.

 TWELFTH ORDER OF BUSINESS Adjournment